 Those 5kgs you were happy to shed in the first month were the water weight in your body.
 Left with no reserves, you suffer from dehydration.

 When your body starves , it anticipates an existential crisis and in order to prepare you for that by making sure your body still has some energy for that time, your body will reduce your metabolic rate and start storing fats.
 So that, in case you are deprived of food, your body burns those fats and creates energy for you.
 The body also loses lean muscle mass and that can directly lead to weakness, among other ill-effects.
 Thus, most Fad Diets will work counter intuitively and now your metabolic rate is very low and your body is hoarding more fat.

 Your health is always visible on your skin.
 As your health deteriorates, so will your skin.
 Along with the skin problems, you may experience severe hair-fall.
 Speak with any worthwhile nutritionist and they will ask you not to go on extreme diets citing this amongst the reasons.

 6. Mood shifts

-Most fad diets aggravate hormonal problems and imbalances because of the nutritional deficiencies, and this is more apparent in women since up to 36% of women in India are affected by PCOS at some point in their lives.
+Most fad diets aggravate hormonal problems and imbalances because of the nutritional deficiencies.
+This is more apparent in women since up to 36% of women in India are affected by PCOS at some point in their lives.
 Diets and starvation also cause stress and depletion of Serotonin levels which result in mood shifts, anger and frustration.